Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Bias Detection and Mitigation

 \section{Bias Detection and Mitigation}

-To ensure fairness in AI-driven hiring, it is crucial to implement methods for detecting and measuring bias and mitigating it at each stage of the hiring pipeline.
+Ensuring fairness in AI-driven hiring requires systematic methods for detecting, measuring, and mitigating bias at each stage of the recruitment pipeline.
 In this section, we review the existing work in AI fairness, focusing on methods for measuring bias, strategies for mitigating bias, and the current limitations and challenges in this field.